Principled, effective and accountable stewardship

 Amy Tong, Treasurer

-Amy Tong is the Vice President of Finance and Administration at Seneca College.
+Amy Tong is the recently retired Vice President of Finance and Administration at Seneca College.
 Prior to her Seneca appointment, she was Chief Operating Officer at United Way Toronto.
 Amy has been responsible for significant innovations in the areas of finance, information technology, human resources, major capital projects, strategic planning, and risk management.
 She has a BBA from the University of Wisconsin and is a Chartered Professional Accountant.
 Amy has served on the boards of Women’s College Hospital, Invest in Kids Foundation, Yee Hong Centre for Geriatric Care, and United Way Toronto.

 Colette Murphy, Executive Director and Secretary to the Board